snr-laboratory/snrlab-microfab-trial0/doc/CCD/LArCCD.md

 ## Notes

+### Nanofab

+Can Hewlett Packard 4155C Semiconductor Parameter Analyzer be tailored for 87K C-V measurements?:

+Nanofab:
+We will have to draw out your liquid Ar cooling apparatus:
+  - the electrical connections for the HI and LOW voltage and current connections
+  - from Triac to your DUT connection.
+  - Then show management for approval

+Lets retrain Agilent in T/F this week perhaps Wednesday or Thursday.
+Rate: 0.1–0.5 V/s (slow enough for traps to respond) = the software for CV has delay and hold time between measurements (dc sweep)

 ### Multifrequency C–V Characterization: Probing Interface and Border Traps

 - A semiconductor characterization system applies a DC bias to the gate electrode while superimposing a small AC signal (10 kHz–1 MHz).
 Capacitance is measured as a function of gate voltage at multiple frequencies under cryogenic conditions (87 K).